 Our academic program is rigorous.
 Expect to work hard and be challenged.
-But there’s no need to stress because we offer a supportive and collaborative environment.
-Your professors, fellow engineering students, and ONU alumni will become your friends and family.
-They will help you succeed and open doors for you.
+However, we offer a supportive and collaborative environment.
+Your professors and fellow students in the college will become your friends and family.
+You will have the opportunity to connect with ONU alumni and they will help you succeed and open doors for you.

 A mouse, a maze, a race to the center.
 At the Micromouse Competition – sponsored by the Institute of Electrical and Electronics Engineers (IEEE) – students design, construct and program an autonomous robotic mouse to compete with other mice in finding the center of a maze within the least amount of time.
 Held once a year, the competition pits ONU’s team against teams from other engineering schools across the region.
 In case you’re wondering, the Polar Bears usually capture one of the top competition awards.

 The Ultimate Learning Environment

 We are overjoyed to open the brand new James Lehr Kennedy Engineering Building this fall.
 The 105,000-square-foot facility is able to accommodate 600 students and includes more than 10,000 square feet of a large-scale project and design space for capstone projects, competitive design projects, and other direct industry engagement.
 Further, it provides flexible space that can be adjusted to various projects and features more than 2,000 square feet for research labs that can exist on their own or can be combined into larger spaces for bigger projects.

 We boast a 100 percent placement rate for students in co-op employment opportunities, which begin in the second semester of the junior year and continue for one year.
 Our computer engineering students co-op at well-known companies like RoviSys, Battelle, IBM, Timken, Rockwell Automation, Wright-Patterson Air Force Base, and Cooper Tire & Rubber Company.
 Computer engineering had a 100 percent placement rate for graduates six months after graduation in recent years.